Kowasaki/ForesAI/README.md

 - [PyTorch](http://pytorch.org/)

 # To-Dos
-Right now the list will only consist of things I need for my project in the immediate future, but I would love to hear from you about how to make this library useful in your own workflow!
+Right now I will only focus on features I need for my project in the immediate future, but I would love to hear from you about how to make this library useful in your own workflow!

+- Documentation
 - Make framework generalizable for custom models in Tensorflow and PyTorch
 - Interface for sending detections (e.g. a Publisher independent of ROS)
-- Manual, model-specific hacks
+- Allow the user to implement manual, model-specific hacks
 - multi-stick support for movidus
 - Add object tracker
 - ROS integration